eana/bitwarden-tf-aws/example/README.md

 terraform apply
 ```

-Note that this example may create resources which can cost money).
+Note that this example may create resources which will cost money.
 Run
 `terraform destroy` when you don't need these resources.

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->